Harvey Weinstein’s extradition proceeding set for Monday in Erie County

 He appeared virtually last year in August for an extradition proceeding, however, the proceeding ended up being postponed until December.

-A spokesperson for the Los Angeles County District Attorney told News 4 that prosecutors and Weinstein’s defense team agreed to delay extradition proceedings due to the pandemic.
+A spokesperson for the Los Angeles County District Attorney said that prosecutors and Weinstein’s defense team agreed to delay extradition proceedings due to the pandemic.

 In December 2020, his lawyers and prosecutors agreed to postpone the efforts to send him to California again.

-Weinstein appeared virtually before an Erie County Court Judge who agreed to postpone his extradition hearing until now due to another rise in COVID over the winter.
+Weinstein appeared virtually before an Erie County Court Judge who agreed to postpone his extradition hearing until now due to another rise in COVID-19 over the winter.

 Prosecutors in Los Angeles want to extradite him to California for prosecution, where Weinstein faces several sex crime charges.